tlswg/tls13-spec/draft-ietf-tls-tls13.md

 exchange protocol.
 If fresh (EC)DHE keys are used for each connection, then the output keys are forward secret.

-The PSK and resumption-PSK modes bootstrap from a long-term shared secret into a unique per-connection short-term session key.
+The external PSK and resumption PSK bootstrap from a long-term shared secret into a unique per-connection short-term session key.
 This secret may have been established in a previous handshake.
-If PSK-(EC)DHE modes are used, this session key will also be forward secret.
-The resumption-PSK mode has been designed so that the resumption master secret computed by connection N and needed to form connection N+1 is separate from the traffic keys used by connection N, thus providing forward secrecy between the connections.
+If PSK with (EC)DHE key establishment is used, this session key will also be forward secret.
+The resumption PSK has been designed so that the resumption master secret computed by connection N and needed to form connection N+1 is separate from the traffic keys used by connection N, thus providing forward secrecy between the connections.